Accessibility and Web Content

 How accessible this website is

-We know some parts of this website aren’t fully accessible, for example some:
+We know some parts of this website are not fully accessible:

-Feedback and contact information
+Feedback and Contact information

 Reporting accessibility problems with this website